 There will be free parking at the IOP County Park, as well as supplies and water.
 You’re encouraged to bring a reusable water bottle.
 It’ll happen from 6:00 a.m. till 10:00 a.m.
 You can stay as long as you like, or drop by as time permits to lend a hand.

 Find out more at the IOPPD Facebook page.

-A group of local citizens has banded together to form a weekly beach clean up during the prime summer months for rental homes South Carolina, when the beaches are the most visited.
+A group of local citizens has banded together to form a weekly beach clean up during the prime summer months, when the beaches are the most visited.

 It’s called the Isle of Palms Cleanup Crew.
 They just had their first clean up yesterday – Monday, June 25th.

 Here are the details: